espruino/BangleApps/apps/boxclk/README.md

 ## Config File Structure

-Here's what an example configuration might look like:
+Here's an example of what a configuration might contain:

 ```
 {